 Obtaining professional medical attention.
 Even if your injuries seem relatively minor or nonexistent, you should still seek medical attention as soon as possible.
 Some injuries will not be readily apparent.
 Your healthcare provider’s report of any injuries could prove crucial in a premises liability claim.

-Contacting a qualified legal professional.
+Contacting a qualified legal professional from Law Office of Rob Schelling, A Professional Corporation.
 In the days after an incident, you may be contacted by the property owner or possessor’s insurance company.
 Decline to make a statement and direct them to speak to your legal representation.
 Our premises liability attorney can provide you with the guidance and advocacy you need.

 Bringing a Premises Liability Claim in California